ABindoff/R_tutorials/3_Estimation.md

 While there is a strong incentive to find small p-values [(and this may be a selection pressure in the scientific community)](http://rsos.royalsocietypublishing.org/content/3/9/160384), inflated Type I error rates lead to false conclusions.
 What do we mean by "inflated Type I error rates"?
 If we accept p = .05 as a cut-off, we're really saying that we're prepared to accept a Type I error .05 (or 5%) of the time - which is a reasonable proposition.
 However, if our p-values don't approximate the probability of observing the result (or a more extreme result) due to chance, then we may be accepting a much higher Type I error rate.
 By letting extreme values influence the result, we are implying that we believe our sample to be representative of the population, and accepting the obtained p-value on this basis.
 If it's not true that our sample is representative of the population then the p-value will not represent the probability of obtaining the observed result (or more extreme) by chance.

-If we accept df = 78 in the first model (*m*<sub>1</sub>) in the above example we're implying that we believe every observation to be representative of the population - ignoring that observations were from just 10 animals.
-If we accept (estimated) df = 69 in the second model (*m*<sub>2</sub>), we're implying that every observation is representative of the population, after we adjust for one of the individual tendencies of the 10 animals we observed.
-If we accept (estimated) df = 9 in the third model (*m*<sub>3</sub>), we're implying that we observed repeated observations from 10 animals, and believe that we have made an adjustment that reflects all of the known sources of variance appropriately.

 In order to throw a little fat on the fire, let's compute the same regression using the mean values for each animal at each time point (`df0` is the data frame we used to produce the mean slopes in the plot above).

 ``` r